Quantity surveying

 There are also opportunities to undertake postgraduate study in various areas depending on the direction you'd like your career to take.
 These include quantity surveying, commercial management, construction project management, strategic project management, and construction law and dispute resolution.

-Alternatively, you could consider postgraduate study in related areas including facilities management and town and regional planning.
+Alternatively, you could consider postgraduate study in related areas including facilities management, finance, business or town and regional planning.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in quantity surveying.